JonQuxBurton/MobileMicroservicesSample/README.md

 #### 2. Order a Mobile
 Inputs:
-* POST Order to the Mobile Orderer Web Service
+* POST Order to the Mobiles Web Service

 Outputs:
 * Updates Mobiles database